dxng-sg/dxng-sg/README.md

 - 🙇‍♂️ I am grateful that github community exist.
 So many have made their code freely accessible so that others can learn from them, and allowing us to create impact through their work.
 I am committed in making my own code freely accessible (but please do cite them if you are using them in your research; I need the citation count, really).
 - 👀 I’m interested in learning predictive modeling and applying them in psychology, political science, and social science research.
 - 🌱 I’m currently learning meta-analysis, multivariate regression, and structural equation modelling.
-- 💞️ I’m looking to collaborate on projects that look at personality and its link with social phenomenon like prejudice.
+- 💞️ I’m looking to collaborate on projects that look at personality and its link with social phenomenon like prejudice, violence, authoritarianism, mental health stigma.
 - 📫 I am reachable at da.ng@my.jcu.edu.au